How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 The online patent database (collection of granted patents and pending published patent applications available in public domain by the patent office) of USPTO, WIPO, EPO and the like should be searched to determine novelty of your software innovation.
 This can be done either by looking for keywords in the abstract text, specification, patent title, patent claims and by the International patent classification numbers, USPC and CPC assigned to each patent by the patent examiner.

-Patentability Search Results / Patentability Opinion
+Software Patentability Search Results and Patentability Opinion

 The patentability search results of the invention will provide detailed insight to the inventor about how broadly one can claim the invention.
 Moreover, the patent language used by other patent attorneys to claim a similar invention provides a rough roadmap to describe your own software innovation.

-Advantage of Patentability Search
+Advantage Of Patentability Search

 The main advantage of patentability search from the viewpoint of developing a strong patent claim strategy is that the identified close prior art patent claims should be avoided.
 Particularly, the patent claims should be written in a manner to avoid the prior art.

-Frequently Asked Questions (FAQs) on Software Patents in India
+Frequently Asked Questions (FAQs) On Software Patents In India

 Yes, innovations in the field of software and mobile applications can be patented in India.
 The Indian patent office defines software inventions under the category of Computer Related Inventions, one or more features of which are embodied wholly or partially by means of a computer program(s).
 Such inventions have been described in the guidelines published by the patent office for examination of computer related inventions, or CRIs.